HERE Map Data Download

 The passive approach is where you allow the SDK to download map data as needed.
 A typical example is when a user pans the map and triggers an on-demand map data download to render the map.

-Map data downloaded in this way is stored in a persistent cache with a limited size of 256 MB.
+Map data downloaded in this way is stored in a persistent cache with a default size of 256 MB.
 Cached map data can be used for offline operations, in cases where a network connection is not available or not desired, such as when the device is in roaming mode.
 However, there is no way for you to know if sufficient data has been downloaded to enable all offline operations, such as offline search or routing.

 Active Download Approach